Taipei Golf Club

 An Unforgettable Departure

 Oh, wait a minute, that’s right- we just used literally our last dollar to play golf!
 And walking back to the train station wasn’t really an option as it was about 5 kilometers away (3 miles) and we were already starting to run a little late for the baseball game.
 Standing out front of the clubhouse, we really had no idea what to do!
-So, we did what anyone would do in the situation- we decided to hitchhike back!
+So, we did what anyone would do in that situation- we decided to hitchhike!
 And, why not start hitchhiking while in the parking lot of Taipei Golf Club!!!

-Trying to build some courage, we asked a guy that was walking out of the clubhouse if we could have a ride.
+Trying to build some courage, we asked a gentleman that was walking out of the clubhouse if we could have a ride.
 Unfortunately, his English wasn’t so good, but through some hand gestures, he understood that we needed a ride!
 He opened the door to his brand-new BMW M Model and let us in!
 After what seemed like forever, and more than a couple of Google translations, he dropped us off at the metro station.
 I’m sure our faces have never been redder from embarrassment as they were when we thanked him for the ride and closed his car door!
 Thank you Taipei Golf Club, your members are the greatest!

-Looking back, it is clear that I would have spent our very last dollar playing golf and wouldn’t have thought about not having any money for after the round.
+Looking back, it is clear that I would have spent our very last dollar playing golf and wouldn’t have thought about not having any money after the round.
 I will also admit that it’s likely not my last time doing that!
 But, that even Menekse didn’t think about keeping a few dollars for a taxi ride back is what makes us laugh so hard!